Non-Parent Custody: Frequently Asked Questions and Answers

-If there is no final order yet, you can file a motion for a new temporary order when your situation is better.
-It is much harder for a parent to get custody back after the court enters a final custody order.
+You can file a motion for a new temporary order when your situation is better.

 You have a right to visitation unless it would harm the child.
-The judge can limit your visits if the judge finds you have:
+The judge can limit your visits if the judge finds:

-Willfully abandoned the child for a long time or substantially refused to perform parenting duties
+You willfully abandoned the child for a long time or refused to parent the child

-A history of acts of domestic violence or an assault or sexual assault that has caused grievous bodily harm
+You have a history of domestic violence or an assault or sexual assault that has caused serious physical harm

-The judge will also limit your visitation if the judge finds you live with someone who has engaged in any of those last three.
+You live with someone who has engaged in any of those last three

 *Unless the judge specifically orders otherwise, you still have full, equal access to the child's school and medical records.
 RCW 26.10.150.